Oil falls after Saudi Arabia, Russia delay meeting

-The Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, is expected to meet on Thursday, instead of Monday, to discuss cutting production.
-"Perhaps it is best that the meeting was delayed for producers to cement a minimum of common ground before the actual discussions take place on Thursday," said BNP Paribas analyst Harry Tchilinguirian, although he noted initial disappointment at the delay had driven down prices in Asian business.
+The Organization of the Petroleum Exporting Countries and its allies, a group known as OPEC+, are expected to meet on Thursday, instead of Monday, to discuss cutting production.
+"Perhaps it is best that the meeting was delayed for producers to cement a minimum of common ground before the actual discussions take place on Thursday," BNP Paribas analyst Harry Tchilinguirian said.
+He noted initial disappointment at the delay had driven down prices in Asian business.

 Kremlin spokesman Dmitry Peskov said Moscow was ready to coordinate with other oil exporting countries to help stabilise the market and that the OPEC+ meeting was delayed for technical reasons.
 OPEC+ is working on a deal to cut production by about 10% of world supply, or 10 million barrels per day (bpd), in what member states expect to be an unprecedented global effort.

-But Rystad Energy's head of oil markets Bjornar Tonhaugen said even if the group agrees to cut up to 15 million bpd, "it will only be enough to scratch the surface of the more than 23 million bpd supply overhang predicted for April 2020."
-Still, sentiment was lifted by Saudi Arabia's decision to delay releasing its official crude selling prices to Friday awaiting the outcome of the OPEC+ meeting.
+But Rystad Energy's head of oil markets Bjornar Tonhaugen said even if the group agrees to cut up to 15 million bpd, "it will only be enough to scratch the surface of the more than 23 million bpd supply overhang predicted for April 2020".
+Sentiment was lifted by Saudi Arabia's decision to delay releasing its official crude selling prices to Friday, pending the outcome of the OPEC+ meeting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)